 These are the pieces of gear that will make or break your hike, so be sure to get high-quality items that fit both your needs and your budget.

-Splurge On The Following:
+Splurge On These Essentials:

 - Footwear – To finish thru-hikes you need to care for your feet, and that means having a good pair of shoes or boots.
 Spending a little extra money on a good pair of shoes can go a long way in making your thru-hike more comfortable.